New cut-off dates for preschool

 Getting ready for school is a team effort.
 We also work with nearby schools and communicate with them using Transition to School Statements about your child, who they are and how they learn.
 It helps their new teacher prepare the best possible start to school.
 We often have school transition activities with local schools throughout the preschool year so your child feels comfy on their first day of reception.

 Inclusion is everything to us.
 Every child deserves to feel seen and valued for who they are.
 We work hard to create environments and support networks to welcome all children and their families to our centres.
 We take reconciliation seriously, walking with our families, children, and communities on this journey.

-We hope you're excited by what we can offer our family!
-Download our handbook to learn more about our kindergarten program.
-We'll help give your child the best possible start through a lifelong love of learning.
+We hope you're excited by what we can offer your family in this exciting early learning stage.
+We'll give your child the best possible start to formal education by giving them a lifelong love of learning.

 Your questions answered:

-We also provide families with assistance to access support services in the areas of speech, language, behaviour, social skills or overall development where needed.
-If you're concerned about any aspect of your child’s development or learning, please speak to your child’s Teacher.
+If you're concerned about any aspect of your child’s development or learning, please speak to your child’s teacher.